 The change of scenery has — despite its unfortunate catalyst — compelled Servay and her team to double down on the restaurant’s socially driven mandate.
 “It helped us realize that we had spent so much time adapting to what customers wanted and trying to grow, but that at the end of the day, we weren’t actually always helping more people.
 We wanted to find ways to make our social mission even stronger.”

-In the new parkside space, table service has been eliminated, replaced with a canteen model that requires diners to go pick up their tartare, waffle, salad, or sandwich themselves at a counter — all profits get channeled back to partnering organizations Sun Youth, Le Chainon, Le Refuge des Jeunes, and Santropol Roulant, as has always been the case.
+In the new parkside space, table service has been eliminated, replaced with a canteen model that requires diners to pick up their tartare, waffle, salad, or sandwich themselves at a counter.
+All profits get channelled back to partnering organizations Sun Youth, Le Chainon, Le Refuge des Jeunes, and Santropol Roulant, as has always been the case.
 But in two weeks, anyone who wants to make a reservation for a large group will have to agree to one condition, Servay says: “They will be cooking for others.”

-Other than the parties, Servay also plans to use Robin des Bois’s new, much more spacious setting, to host events like yoga classes, bingo nights, movie screenings, and live music performances — activities the volunteer-run restaurant has dabbled in in the past, but hopes to provide with increased regularity now.
+Other than the parties, Servay also plans to use Robin des Bois’s new, much more spacious setting to host events like yoga classes, bingo nights, movie screenings, and live music performances — activities the volunteer-run restaurant has dabbled in the past but hopes to provide with increased regularity now.

 The already very luminous cafeteria-like space has been made over for added warmth, achieved by the placement of plenty of plant life and some living room-esque furniture.
-It’s a cozy spot for people to go work and study, Servay says, and in the winter, when Montrealers are skating in the frozen pond below, they’ll be able to take a breather and lounge in an Adirondack chair, by an outdoor heater, with mulled wine in hand and French onion soup in lap.
+It’s a cozy spot for people to work and study, Servay says.
+In the winter, when Montrealers are skating in the frozen pond below, they’ll be able to take a breather and lounge in an Adirondack chair, by an outdoor heater, with mulled wine in hand and a French onion soup on their lap.

 Still, having to unexpectedly trot operations out into the middle of one of the city’s green spaces has had its challenges.
-Before the fire, Robin des Bois, on the Main, had been adapting to the pandemic with the introduction of takeout, delivery (via third-party apps), and a grocery section amped up tenfold.
-But with cars not allowed in the park, foot traffic now more of the dog walking than afternoon shopping variety, and the nearby parking situation unpredictable, Servay says, the team has had to rethink a lot.
+Before the fire, Robin des Bois, on the Main, had been adapting to the pandemic by introducing takeout, delivery (via third-party apps), and a grocery section amped up tenfold.
+But with cars not allowed in the park, foot traffic now more of the dog-walking than afternoon-shopping variety, and the nearby parking situation unpredictable, Servay says, the team has had to rethink a lot.